Green gains expected at Swiss parliamentary elections | DW | 20.10.2019

 Climate change to the fore

-Forecasters are also saying, however, that Switzerland's two environmentalist parties — the Green Party and the Green Liberal Party —could possibly gain seats from better-established parties in the Cabinet, or Federal Council, which has seven positions to be occupied.

-Environmental issues have played a far greater role in these elections than in past polls, reflecting concerns about global warming throughout Europe.
+Environmental issues have played a far greater role in these elections than in past polls, reflecting Swiss elections: What you need to know throughout Europe.
 Although Switzerland has not borne the brunt of climate change owing to its geographical position, experts have warned that the Alpine country has lost 15% of its glacier volume in the past 10 years.

+Experts also think that younger voters may have been mobilized in this election by their concern for environmental issues, driving up voter turnout.

 kmm/tj (dpa/afp)